AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

 > If you are in a [multi-node](#multi-node-processing) scenario, that means *all* nodes should shut down the `StreamingEventProcessor`.
 > Otherwise, another node will pick up the segments released by the inactive processor instance.
 >
-> Being able to shut down or start up all streaming processor instances is most easily achieved through the [Axon Server](../../../axon-server/introduction.md) Dashboard.
+> Being able to shut down or start up all streaming processor instances is most easily achieved through the [Axon Server](../../../axon-server/introduction.md) Dashboard or through connecting your application to [AxonIQ Console](https://www.axoniq.io/products/axoniq-console).
 > The application's dashboard provides a "start" and "stop" button, which will start/stop the processor on every node.
 >
-> When Axon Server is not used, you should construct a custom endpoint in your application.
+> When not using Axon Server or AxonIQ Console, you should construct a custom endpoint in your application.
 > The `StreamingProcessorService` sample shared above would be ideal for adding a start and stop method.

 ### Replay API